 If your sole purpose for traveling to to take stunning photos, make sure you check the weather in advance so you can be prepared for off lighting.
 Also, leave flexibility in your itinerary so you have enough time for the conditions to change in your favor.

 Knowing the Best Time to Take the Photo

 Typically, the best photo opportunities are early in the morning, about an hour after sunrise, or in the evening about an hour before sunset.
 At this time the lighting is just right, and your images may have a golden shine!

+During the spring or fall, look for flowers and foliage and any animals that may be present.
 Try to avoid taking photos around midday when there is a lot of overhead light.